bwalbon/hello-world/README.md

 Hello Nurse!
 Whose line is it?
-Hint, the live on the WB lot.
+Hint, they live on the WB lot.